 B.S., Occupational Therapy, San Jose State University

 M.A.
-Special Education, Moderate to Severe Disabilities; Ohio State University
+Special Education, Moderate to Severe Disabilities Ohio State University

 B.A.
 Special Education, Learning Disabilities, Language Arts; Michigan State University

-M.A., Speech-Language Pathology, University of Colorado at Boulder
+M.A., Speech-Language Pathology, University of CO, Boulder

 B.A., Psychology, Williams College